TOKYO (Reuters) - Following are main developments after an 8.9 magnitude earthquake that struck northeast Japan on Friday and set off a tsunami.

 - Nuclear safety agency rates the incident a 4 on the 1 to 7 International Nuclear and Radiological Event Scale, less serious than Three Mile Island, which was a 5, and Chernobyl at 7.

-- Quake triggered tsunami up to 10 meters (30 feet).
-Waves swept away homes, crops, vehicles and submerged farmland.
+- Quake triggers tsunami up to 10 meters (30 feet), with waves sweeping away homes, crops, vehicles and submerging farmland.

-- Toyota Motor Co to suspend operations at all 12 factories on Monday.
+- Toyota Motor Co says it will suspend operations at all 12 factories on Monday.

-- Disaster has sent oil, metals, and grain prices sliding on fears over its impact on demand, deepening their biggest decline in months; yen rose broadly on risk aversion by Japanese investors and expectations of repatriations by Japan's insurance companies; oil prices slide more than $3 a barrel.
+- Disaster sends oil, metals, and grain prices sliding on fears over its impact on demand, deepening their biggest decline in months; yen rises broadly on risk aversion by Japanese investors and expectations of repatriations by Japan's insurance companies; oil prices slides more than $3 a barrel.

 - Tokyo Stock Exchange plans to open for trading as normal on Monday.